Matrix phase-space representations for gaussian boson sampling: End Matter

-In both cases, the probability densities are extremely skewed with long tails.
-For amplitudes of the $m=4$ count, densities are defined entirely by the $P_{4}\rightarrow\infty$ bins, while amplitudes in the $m=3$ count bin produce an almost mirror-image density.
-Although the distribution's tail is defined entirely in the $P_{3}\rightarrow-\infty$ direction, some of the largest probabilities are within the range $P_{3}\in[0,0.5]$ (see insert of Fig.(\ref{fig:+P_m4_3_densities})), causing an overlap between the odd and even densities.
+This demonstrates that the results in Fig.(\ref{fig:Exact_+P_PNR_comp-1}) occur because in the lossless +P case, the probability densities are highly skewed with long tails, as shown in Fig.(\ref{fig:+P_m4_3_densities}), where the $G_{+}\left(4\right)$ amplitudes have positive tails, while $G_{+}\left(3\right)$ amplitudes have negative tails.
+The largest probabilities in both cases are within the range $G_{+}\in[0,0.5]$ (see inset of Fig.(\ref{fig:+P_m4_3_densities})), giving an overlap between the odd and even densities.

-The above behavior of oscillating positive and negative skewed densities exists for all even and odd counts, and is due to the $m$ exponent in Eq.(\ref{eq:phase_space_projector}).
-When $m=0,2,4,\dots$, negative $n$ intensities are removed causing $P_{m}$ to be strictly positive.
-Meanwhile for $m=1,3,5,\dots$, negative intensities are conserved allowing $P_{m}$ to be negative for some trajectories.
-The result is the ensemble mean for odd counts will eventually converge to their expected values of zero.

-However, as is clear from Fig.(\ref{fig:Exact_+P_PNR_comp-1}), these probabilities are extremely small as $P(P_{3}<0)\rightarrow-\infty$.
-Hence most trajectories are positive, meaning one must generate an exceedingly large number of samples from the negative skewed tails for the ensemble means to converge.
-A similar effect arises for trajectories in the even counts.
-In order for the even count ensemble means to converge to their exact value, they must repeatedly sample from the positive skewed tails as $P(P_{4}>0)\rightarrow\infty$.

-In Fig.(\ref{fig:Exact_+P_PNR_comp-1}), another interesting result is that ensemble mean convergence is slower for counts in the limit $m\rightarrow\infty$.
-From Eq.(\ref{eq:phase_space_projector}), in this limit $m!\rightarrow\infty$, which dominates the exponent $m$, and causes $P_{m}\rightarrow0$.
-Therefore, as $m\rightarrow\infty$, one must generate even more samples from the skewed density tails to account for the exponential growth of the factorial.

-The combination of these two issues means the number of samples required for convergence will grow exponentially as $M\rightarrow\infty$.
-Even for a modest system size of $M=N=20$, $E_{S}=2.4\times10^{8}$ is not enough for full convergence, hence the number of samples required to obtain convergence in the $M=N=200$ simulations in the main text is far too computationally expensive to be practical.